IsanaVekslerLublinsky/OffRisk-ui/README.md

 #### Off-targets Summary

-A summary of the off-targets and their annotations found in the databases
+An overview encompassing the off-targets and their corresponding annotations retrieved from the databases.

 - **(column 1) - Off Target ID**: A unique identifier or reference for the off-target site being analyzed.
 This could be a numerical or alphanumeric identifier.
 - **(column 2) - crRNA**: Short for "CRISPR RNA," it represents the guide RNA sequence used in a CRISPR-Cas9 gene editing experiment.
 This sequence guides the Cas9 protein to the target DNA.